ViiRaLe/GlobalGameJam2019/README.md

-# GlobalGameJam2019 oof

-Global Game Jam project 2019
+# Global Game Jam 2019 at Milan   FINDING ME

+##MY ROLE: Lead Programmer

-Team Marmellata
+##Team Marmellata

-Awarded "Best Art" at GGJ19
+#Awarded "Best Art" at GGJ19Milan https://globalgamejam.org/2019/games/finding-me

+Finding Me is a simple 2D platform game made in Unity3D for the GGJ19.
+It features a small experience with visual language to describe a story about love.

-Team members:
+## Team members:

 Designers: